morgandival/till-counter/README.md

 ## Resolved Issues:

 - Some values don't display their counts correctly: resolved by adding rounding when checking for modulus before displaying.
-- Changing currencies carries existing values over to new currency: resolved by adding the same logic from the reset button to the currency selector onChange event.
+- Changing currencies carried existing values over to new currency: resolved by adding the same logic from the reset button to the currency selector onChange event.

 ## Lessons Learned: